Rhubarb Crisp

 I love it because it’s so easy (HUGE bonus points for not requiring pie crust), but it’s still completely delicious.
 A layer of fresh rhubarb bakes to jammy, sweet-tart perfection, and a brown sugar and oat crumble crisps up beautifully on top.
 I’m personally incapable of eating it without a scoop of vanilla ice cream, but hey, you do you.

 I’ve been making this rhubarb crisp recipe for years now.
-In fact, I first planned to share it two years ago, right around the time our son was born.
+In fact, I first planned to share it three years ago, right around the time our son was born.
 If you’re a parent, I’m sure you’re not surprised that our whole blog schedule kinda went out the window for a few weeks then, long enough for rhubarb season to come and go.
-But I’m so glad that this rhubarb crisp recipe is finally getting its moment now, fittingly on Mother’s Day.
+But I’m so glad that this rhubarb crisp recipe is finally getting its moment.
 It’s such a wonderful spring treat, and I can’t wait for you to try it.
 Please, enjoy!

 Rhubarb crisp recipe ingredients